petehamilton/classy-cate/README.md

 To develop and help improve classy-cate, do the following:

-1. run the python HTTPS server with `python serve.py`
+1. Run the server with `thin start --ssl`
-2. Modify `classy-cate.user.js` js/css references to refer to the local python server e.g. `https://raw.github.com/PeterHamilton/classy-cate/master/ -> https://localhost:8443/classy-cate.css`
+2. Modify `classy-cate.user.js` js/css references to refer to the local python server e.g. `https://raw.github.com/PeterHamilton/classy-cate/master/ -> https://localhost:3000/classy-cate.css`
 3. Install your modified `classy-cate.user.js` as an Userscript/Greasemonkey extension in Chrome/Firefox.
+4. Modify `views/classy-cate.js` and `views/classy-cate.less`

 ## References